Using Planners and Calendars

 - Have a regular time each week (budget 15–30 mins) to look at your assignments and obligations and map them out over the week.

-- Mark and label time slots occupied by classes, employment, sports, extracurricular activities, and other regular commitments.
+- Mark and label time slots occupied by classes, employment, sports, extracurricular activities, chores, and other regular commitments.
 If you’re using an electronic calendar, it’s easy to make these occurrences recurring events over many weeks or months.

 - For each class, create a weekly to-do list, estimating how much time to allot for each reading, assignment, paper, project, and study prep.
 Insert these tasks into open slots on your weekly planner, building in buffer time (don’t forget to eat!).